 Brazil has an international departure tax of US$50 which may or may not be included in your air ticket, please check with your travel agent or ticket issuer as to what applies for your ticket.

-The unit of currency in Argentina is the Argentinean peso (ARS).
+The unit of currency in Argentina is the Argentinian peso (ARS).

 Brazil currency information:

-The currency of Brazil is the Brazilian real (BRL).
+The official currency of Brazil is the Brazilian real (BRL).

 Please note that after 10pm ATMs in Brazil are not operational, this is for safety reasons.

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.

 Your leader will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious and social aspects.
 At Intrepid we aim to support local guides who have specialised knowledge of the regions we visit.
 If you were interested in delving deeper into the local culture at a specific site or location then your leader can recommend a local guide service in most of the main destinations of your trip.

 Many national governments provide a regularly updated advice service on safety issues involved with international travel.
 We recommend that you check your government's advice for their latest travel information before departure and ensure that your travel insurance covers you for all areas your itinerary covers.
 Please refer to our website's safety page for links to major travel advisories and updates on safety issues affecting our trip.